The Relationship Between an MTHFR Gene Mutation and Lupus

 Lupus results in abnormal immunological function and the production of autoantibodies, leading to immune complexes that may destroy healthy tissue.
 Symptoms may range from none at all to periodic flares of varying severity.

-SLE causes the formation and deposition of autoantibodies and immune complexes, leading to eventual organ damage.
+SLE causes the formation and deposition of autoantibodies4 and immune complexes, leading to eventual organ damage.
 The skin, musculoskeletal system, and pulmonary system are primarily affected.

-Typical signs and symptoms of SLE include fever, fatigue, arthralgia and weight loss.
+Typical signs and symptoms5 of SLE include fever, fatigue, arthralgia and weight loss.
 However, every patient may experience symptoms differently.

 The most common sign is a red “butterfly” malar rash on the nose and cheeks following exposure to the sun.
 Other symptoms include skin conditions such as alopecia, Reynaud’s phenomenon, and sores in the mouth or nose.